 It’s not just chemical toxins — bacteria can also be present in cosmetics.
 Usually, when that happens, a recall takes place.
 Thousands of products are recalled each year due to this type of contamination, but thanks to lax industry regulations I mentioned earlier, those are usually kept quiet.
 It might surprise you, but the FDA doesn’t have the authority to order a company to pull a personal product.
 While it can make a request, it’s the manufacturer that has to take that step.

 6. Beware of Microbeads

 Unfortunately, we also have to worry about microbeads in the environment.
 Manufacturers have been adding these tiny plastic beads to body washes and toothpaste for years, and now they’re washing down our drains into our lakes and rivers where they’ll collect toxins and get eaten by fish.
-The magnitude of this concern is absolutely astounding and the lack of attention it’s getting in the mainstream press is maddening.
+The magnitude of this concern is absolutely astounding.
 Luckily, many states are limiting or banning them, and there could even be a federal ban on the horizon.

 Homemade Baking Soda Deodorant Recipe

-Fortunately today, there are some ways you can avoid these poisons while taking care of your beauty needs.
+Fortunately today, there are some ways you can avoid these poisons.
 Never feel like you can’t take control of the personal care industry.
 After all, two huge firms recently announced their plans to disclose all fragrances used in their products.
-Traditionally, the term “fragrance” could be just about anything — usually toxic — so this is a huge win for consumers.
+Traditionally, the term "fragrance" could be just about anything — usually toxic — so this is a huge win for consumers.

-Someone here at Global Healing Center, fed up with the nasty toxins in conventional antiperspirants, even made her own powerful deodorant using four pretty common ingredients.
+Someone here at Global Healing, fed up with the nasty toxins in conventional antiperspirants, even made her own powerful deodorant using four pretty common ingredients.
 Not only is there no aluminum, but, so far, it really works!
 I’ve even provided her easy natural deodorant recipe for you.